by Nebula Haze

-Two-toned leaves (variegation) is a common mutation.
+Two-toned leaves (variegation) are a common mutation.
 Nothing to worry about if plants are otherwise healthy and fast-growing.

-There are other plant problems that can cause similar symptoms.
-It’s always a good idea to investigate and see if it might be something else!
+Because other plant problems can cause similar symptoms, it’s always a good idea to investigate and see if it might be something else!

 “Mosaic” disease is caused by a virus.
 The tobacco mosaic virus is very stable and can persist in contaminated soil, in infected plant debris, on or in the seed coat, and in manufactured tobacco products.
 The virus is transmitted readily from plant to plant by mechanical means.

-This may simply involve picking up the virus while working with infected plant material, then inoculating healthy plants by rubbing or brushing against them with contaminated tools, clothing, or hands.
+This may simply involve picking up the virus while working with infected plant material, then introducing it to healthy plants by rubbing or brushing against them with contaminated tools, clothing, or hands.

-Virus diseases cannot be “cured” once a plant is infected!
+Virus plant diseases cannot be “cured” once a plant is infected!

-Therefore, every effort should be made to prevent introduction of virus diseases into the garden.
+Therefore, every effort should be made to prevent the introduction of virus diseases into the garden.